iambpn/auths/backend/Readme.md

 # Auths

 Authentication System inspired by Auth0.
 It is a plug and play authentication and authorization system with in `express` application.
-Auths has support for 3 different type of database `mysql2`, `sqlite` and `postgres` to store user credentials.
+Auths provides different kinds of APIs and functions along with Auths [Dashboard](#app_preview) out of the box, allowing you to manage your users and their access.
+Currently, Auths has support for three different types of databases: mysql2, sqlite, and postgres, to store user data and credentials.

-**Setup auths with 3 simple steps:**
+**Setup auths with 3 simple steps: [Go to Getting Started](#getting-started-setting-up-your-project-with-sqlite-db)**

 - Install auths in to your existing express application
 - Setup required environment variable